HotPocketHPE/mhguide/README.md

 > Example: Melee Weapons vs. Gravios.
 Gravios' bad hitzones, tall legs, and massive fire farts make it difficult to get frequent hits in as a Blademaster.
 Gunner weapons bypass all of these issues, so they have a much easier time.

 > Example: Ranged Weapons vs. Tigrex.
 Tigrex is relentlessly aggressive and charges constantly, so escaping him while staying in Critical Distance can be extremely difficult!
-Melee weapons can naturally stand much closer.
+Melee weapons can naturally stand much closer, and have an easier time using staggers.

 # Hunting Fundamentals